abaresk/abaresk.github.io/content/posts/debugging-gen-3.md

 -exec watch sTrainerCard->timeColonInvisible
 ```

-Then the game will pause whenver the value of `sTrainerCard->timeColonInvisible` changes:
+Then the game will pause after the value of `sTrainerCard->timeColonInvisible` changes.
+Here we see line 1566 caused the change:

 <br>
 {{<figure src="/posts/debugging-gen-3/watchpoint.png">}}